TejasGathoria/Dynamic-Commodity-Sales-Report/README.md

 # Dynamic-Commodity-Sales-Report
-DOC contains all the sql queries used powebi.pibx is the dashboard
+DOC contains all the sql queries used,

+powebi.pibx is the dashboard